 Frequently Asked Questions

-How many characters are allowed for the description in Google Ads?
+What is the description character limit in Google Ads?